scala/scala-lang/news/_posts/2016-11-03-release-notes-2.12.0.md

     scala> T.m(() => (), "")
     <console>:13: error: ambiguous reference to overloaded definition

 ### Inferred types for fields

 Type inference for `val`, and `lazy val` has been aligned with `def`, fixing assorted corner cases and inconsistencies ([#5141](https://github.com/scala/scala/pull/5141) and [#5294](https://github.com/scala/scala/pull/5294)).
-Concretely, when computing the type of an overriding field, the type of the overridden field is used used as expected type.
+Concretely, when computing the type of an overriding field, the type of the overridden field is used as the expected type.
 As a result, the inferred type of a `val` or `lazy val` may change in Scala 2.12.

 In particular, an `implicit val` that did not need an explicitly declared type in 2.11 may need one now.
-(This is always good practice anyway.)
+(Type-annotating implicits is always good practice anyway.)

 You can get the old behavior with `-Xsource:2.11`.
 This may be useful for testing whether these changes are responsible if your code fails to compile.